Cryszzz/CIS-5650-WebGPU-SNOW/README.md

 3. **Compute: Snow Melt**: The degree-day method is used to simulate the melting of snow independently for each terrain cell.
 4. **Compute: Snow Redistribution**: For each terrain cell, redistribute accumulated snow to neighboring cells using inclination data.
 5. **Terrain & Snow Rendering**: Output a color and displacement map from the compute pipeline to be rendered over the terrain.
+6. **Vertex Stage**: Instance each mesh grid cell to the corresponding pixel of heightmap and calculated normals, uvs and positions of the terrain mesh.
+7. **Fragment Stage**: Using the normals and uvs from vertex stage together with texture from compute pipeline to calculate the final coloring of the snow mountain.

 ![Pipeline](https://github.com/Cryszzz/CIS-5650-Final-Project/blob/main/img/Central%20Pipeline.png)